-Peer on peer abuse
+Child on child abuse

-Children and young people may be harmful to one another in a number of ways which would be classified as peer on peer abuse.
+Children and young people may be harmful to one another in a number of ways which would be classified as child on child abuse.
 We ensure that any form of harmful behaviour whether physical or verbal is dealt with immediately and in line with our Behaviour Policy.
 This ensures that there is absolute consistency in the response to inappropriate behaviour.
+All staff are trained to reassure victims that they are being taken seriously and that they will be supported and kept safe.
 Please see school Behaviour Policy and Equality Policy.